TheresaLui/SelfHelpContent_v2/articles/microsoft.managedservices/commonsolutions-managedservices-other.md

 **Can I do [insert action] with Azure Lighthouse?**

 - Most tasks and services can be performed on delegated resources across managed tenants.
 See this list of key [cross-tenant experiences](https://docs.microsoft.com/azure/lighthouse/concepts/cross-tenant-management-experience#enhanced-services-and-scenarios) supported by Azure Lighthouse.
-To use Azure Lighthouse with other Azure services, make sure you have (1) the RPs registered, and (2) the appropriate delegated [RBAC roles](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles).
+To use Azure Lighthouse with other Azure services, make sure that you have 1) the RPs registered, and (2) delegated the appropriate [RBAC roles](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles).

 - Be aware of the [current limitations](https://docs.microsoft.com/azure/lighthouse/concepts/cross-tenant-management-experience#current-limitations).